8 Common Credit Card Fees & How to Get Them Refunded

 Each month, your issuer sends you a statement with a minimum amount due and the payment due date.
 If you do not make at least the minimum payment by the due date, you will receive a late fee.
 Issuers calculate late fees differently; some don’t charge fees at all, some charge a percentage of your balance, and others use a tiered system or charge a flat fee.
 Cushion analyzed more than 50,000 late fees and found that the average fee amount is $34.30.

-Late fees can not only stick you with a costly fee, they can also lead to a damaged credit score, penalty APR, or loss of access to rewards and benefits.
+Late fees can not only stick you with a costly fee, but they can also lead to a damaged credit score, penalty APR, or loss of access to rewards and benefits.

 Read more about the negative consequences of late payments and what to do if a late payment damages your credit score